*This article was updated on 26 July 2020.

 Having said that, foreigners can easily own a studio unit, condominium unit, landed properties including terrace houses and bungalows, commercial property, industrial property and industrial land (except Malay Reserved Land).
 According to the National land Code 1965, foreigners are not allowed to purchase agricultural land – but in respect of building land or agricultural land gazetted for development, they may do so after receiving the consent from the relevant state authority.

-2. What is the minimum threshold for foreigners in each state?
+2. What is the minimum Malaysia property purchase price for foreigners in each state?

 Generally speaking, a minimum value of RM1 million is applied to all kinds of property in almost every state, except for 4 (refer to the third table below).
 However, the respective state authorities remain in power to amend the minimum value.

 2020 Updates for foreigners buying a property in Malaysia